-- 1. Receive and consider the consolidated financial statements of the Corporation for the fiscal year ended May 31, 2009 and the auditors' report thereon; - 2.
+- 1. Receive and consider the consolidated financial statements of the Corporation for the fiscal year ended May 31, 2010 and the auditors' report thereon; - 2.
 Elect directors; - 3.
-Appoint auditors and authorize the directors to fix their remuneration; and - 4.
+Appoint auditors and authorize the directors to fix their remuneration; - 4.
+Consider, and if deemed advisable to adopt, a resolution in the form annexed as Schedule A to the Management Proxy Circular, ratifying and confirming the 2007 Stock Option Plan of the Corporation; and - 5.
 Transact such other business as may properly be brought before the Meeting.

 If you are unable to attend the Meeting in person, please date, sign and return the enclosed form of proxy.
-Proxies to be used at the Meeting must be deposited with Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 9th Floor, Toronto, Ontario M5J 2Y1 no later than 5:00 p.m. on October 6, 2009.
+Proxies to be used at the Meeting must be deposited with Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 9th Floor, Toronto, Ontario M5J 2Y1 no later than 5:00 p.m. on October 5, 2010.

-DATED at Ville Saint-Laurent, Québec September 4, 2009
+DATED at Ville Saint-Laurent, Québec September 8, 2010